Corrections and Criminal Justice Policy

 - Public Safety Canada's research on corrections, which helps the Department in making evidence-based decisions.

-- The Acts and Regulations which fall under the responsibility of the Minister of Public Safety and Emergency Preparedness.
+- The Acts and Regulations which fall under the responsibility of the Minister of Public Safety.

 Corrections News Releases